-According to the Labor Law of the PRC (《中華人民共和國勞動法》), which was promulgated by NPC on July 5, 1994 and amended on August 27, 2009, an employer shall develop and improve its rules and regulations to safeguard the rights of its workers.
+According to the Labor Law of the PRC (《中華人民共和國勞動法》), which was promulgated by NPC on July 5, 1994 and amended on August 27, 2009 and December 29, 2018, an employer shall develop and improve its rules and regulations to safeguard the rights of its workers.
 An employer shall develop and improve its labor safety and health system, stringently implement national protocols and standards on labor safety and health, conduct labor safety and health education for workers, guard against labor accidents and reduce occupational hazards.
 Labor safety and health facilities must comply with relevant national standards.
 An employer must provide workers with the necessary labor protection gear that complies with labor safety and health conditions stipulated under national regulations, as well as provide regular health checks for workers that are engaged in operations with occupational hazards.
 Laborers engaged in special operations shall have received specialized training and obtained the pertinent qualifications.
-An employer shall develop a vocational training system.
-Vocational training funds shall be set aside and used in accordance with national regulations and vocational training for workers shall be carried out systematically based on the actual conditions of the company.
+An employer shall develop a vocational training for workers shall be carried out systematically based on the actual conditions of the company.